Review on Household Uses for Aluminum Foil - Does it Work?

 3. Anti-Cat Spray

-It is claimed that if you hang or lay an aluminum foil sheet at places where your cat or dog likes to spray or do their business, instead of in their litter box, it will stop them from doing so.
+It is claimed if you hang or lay an aluminum foil sheet at places where your cat or dog likes to spray or do their business, it will stop them from doing so.

 I did as described and my cat hasn't done it yet.
 So does it mean it works?